-It's time for you to discover what your body is capable of, and enjoy a satisfying sex life with the one person you can count on the most — yourself!
+It's time for you to discover what your body is capable of and enjoy a satisfying sex life with the one person you can count on the most — yourself!

 Dimming the lights, turning on sensual music, pouring a glass of wine, lighting candles, aromatherapy.

 Or things we do to set the mood for a date.

-Most men wouldn't think to set the mood forthemselves.
+Most men wouldn't think to set the mood for themselves.

 The thing is, masturbation is an act of self-care.

 The truth is, just like women, we have our best sex when we're relaxed, at ease, and in our element.

 That includes sex with ourselves.

 You might be surprised how much it enhances your enjoyment of the act!

-And you don't have to do it in the heat of a passionate moment with a partner when it's go time.
+And you don't have to do it in the heat of the moment with a partner when it's "go time."

 Learn more about different sex positions to try right now!
-See: Top 12 Sex Positions to Try in 2020 (With Images)
+See: Top 12 Sex Positions to Try in 2022 (With Images)

-Maybe you're late for work or your mom could walk in at any moment or you just feel like rubbing out a quick one.
+Maybe you're late for work, or your mom could walk in at any moment, or you just feel like rubbing one out real quick.

 This can actually exacerbate the problem of premature ejaculation.

 Your orgasms will be stronger with a prolonged session.

 Dry masturbation is not ideal.
 Your penis could become desensitized over time, or even develop "rug burn.”

 It becomes less slick as it rubs into your skin, and scented lotions could cause irritation.

-The best bet is a sexual lubricant, preferably water-based and free of warming agents which can also cause irritation.
+The best bet is a sexual lubricant, preferably water-based and free of warming agents, which can also cause irritation.

 Not sure which lubricant to use?
 Try our paraben-free water-based lubricant